Skip to content

 King platform bed under the shell

-A circle, drawn around the water.
+One circle, drawn around the water.

 Floor plan of the overwater dome, a circle drawn around a king bed, ensuite, lounge, wet bar, and private deck